GSA-TTS/tts.gsa.gov/pages/jointts/positions/PIF-Director.md

 - Supervising, managing or leading multiple direct reports within an organization and navigating ambiguous, uncertain, or sensitive personnel matters
 - Serving as the voice of an organization/brand, including public speaking engagements

 ## How to Apply

-{% include job/apply_button.html %} This position will open for applications on Tuesday, August 27.
+{% comment %}{% include job/apply_button.html %}{% endcomment %}
+This position will open for applications on Tuesday, August 27.